dhrruvtokas/stealthrepo/README.md

 # Project installation

-The software can be installed by using the setup file provided in the repository, the installation process requires any Windows OS.
+First of all, you might want toextract the steal.zip file into your local directory,you can do this either by using WinRAR or your windows explorer (Recommended: WinRAR).
+The software can be installed by using the setup file extracted from that zip file, the installation process requires any Windows OS.

 # Technologies